Updated:

 This study attempts to provide insight in how different ethnic groups utilize the park.
 It shows the most popular sports, level of participation, and ethnic groups that dominate given sports.
 Earlier studies have indicated that the BME communities have low participation in sports and related activities.
 However, this study shows that these ethnic groups have noticed the importance sports and public facilities that provide such recreational services.
 Consequently, they are gradually embracing sports as part of their everyday lives.

 Ethnic minorities have experienced some forms of exclusion in sporting activities and management.
-For a long time, members of the BME communities have experienced exclusion from sport due to their socioeconomic, poor health, living conditions and low level of income.
+For a long time, members of the BME communities have experienced exclusion from sport due to their socioeconomic, poor health, living conditions, and low level of income.
 However, this trend is changing as most of them are now in employment and can afford recreational facilities and leisure time.
-Thus, factors of material constraints will no longer be sources of concern for participating in sports and visiting sport parks.
+Thus, factors of material constraints will no longer be sources of concern for participating in sports and visiting sports parks.

 Ethnic groups’ involvement and experiences in the sport park show that negative consequences of racism in public parks have declined.
 Few participants indicated that they had experienced racism.
 This shows that sports and parks can act as methods of bridging the racial and ethnical differences in the community.